A Geometry-based Stochastic Wireless Channel Model using Channel Images: Conclusion

 \section{Conclusion}

-In this work, we introduce a simplified method for building GSCM given specific conditional constraints based on channel parameter data obtained from ray-tracing simulation.
-Because building a theoretical GSCM that captures all the statistics of local scatters is very challenging, generative neural networks are considered.
+In this work, we introduce a simplified method for building GBSM given specific conditional constraints based on channel parameter data obtained from ray-tracing simulation.
+Because building a theoretical GBSM that captures all the statistics of local scatters is very challenging, generative neural networks are considered.
 Specifically, WGAN-GP is adopted in this paper.
 We propose methods to convert all channel parameters to images to reduce the complexity of WGAN-GP training and implementation.
 After training the model, we confirm that the statistics of all the channel parameters of WGAN-GP are well matched with the distributions of the original data.

-Thus, we argue that given wireless channel data from any geometry or a specific place, generative models can be leveraged with the proposed channel image methods for GSCM.
-Depending on the accuracy constraints of modeling and implementation complexities, other generative models, such as VAE and diffusion models, can be employed.
+Thus, we argue that given wireless channel data from any geometry or a specific site, generative models can be leveraged with the proposed channel image methods for GBSM.
+Depending on the accuracy constraints of modeling and implementation complexities, other generative models, such as VAE and the diffusion model, can be employed.
 Finally, using the proposed channel images, other wireless conditions, such as multi-carrier frequencies and different scenarios of environments, will be readily implemented to assess and compare the network performances.